 - A diverse workforce – An employee pool with diverse backgrounds, identities, and cultures is an innovative one—with a bevvy of experiences under their belts, a diverse workforce generates distinct ideas and brings unique perspectives to the table.
 Don’t forget to comply with HR standards in whatever country you’re branching into.

 - Technological advancement – International hiring requires some level of a worldwide communication system.
-And, if you hire remote workers, keeping up with the most powerful technologies can help your off-site employees work seamlessly with your team.
+And, if you hire remote employees in other countries, keeping up with the most powerful technologies can help your off-site employees work seamlessly with your team.
 International hiring can give you a technological—and, perhaps, productivity—edge over your competitors.

 - A more inclusive workplace – When you hire worldwide, you must be sensitive to diverse cultures and values.
 Becoming educated on new perspectives and building a welcoming environment for international workers can create a more inclusive workplace for your domestic team as well.